isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 test expressions when required.

 The first one is the per-class ``only-if-required`` flag, which is "false" by default.
-When it is set to "true", the test expression of the class is not evaluated at the reception of the incoming packet but later, and only if the class evaluation is required.
+When it is set to ``true``, the test expression of the class is not evaluated at the reception of the incoming packet but later, and only if the class evaluation is required.